 The National Conference is a highlight of The CAYC.
 The conference includes lectures by internationally renowned authorities on children, in addition to workshops, discussion groups, displays, demonstrations, school visits and tours.

 Provincial and Regional Events

-The organization of members at the local and provincial level is encouraged to plan events to deal with the issues and concerns pertaining to young children.
+The organization of members at the provincial and territorial levels is encouraged to plan events to deal with the issues and concerns pertaining to young children.
 These events may take the form of lectures, seminars or a local conference.